wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/18-report-by-fisher.md

 ---
+doc_date: 1974-07
+doc_num: 18
+doc_order: 18
+naa_refs:
+- naa_barcode: 4151554
+  naa_control_symbol: 801/13/11/1 PART 2
+  naa_series: A10005
+  reference: '[NAA: AI0463, 801/13/11/1, ii]'
-title: "18 Report by Fisher"
+title: Report by Fisher
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7857
 vol_id: 20
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 18 Report by Fisher

 Jakarta, [July 1974]1

 CONFIDENTIAL

  **Visit to Indonesian Timor and Flores**

 The main purpose of my visit to Indonesian Timor and Flores from 19-27 July was to try to ascertain attitudes to Portuguese Timor in light of the recent developments in Portugal and in Portugal's overseas provinces.
 The following is an assessment of the current state of relations between the Indonesian and Portuguese parts of Timor and the attitudes of the Indonesian part to its neighbour.

-_ [matter omitted]_
+ _[matter omitted]_

   5. The Indonesians seem relaxed about security in the border areas.
 There are no regular patrols and border posts are located only at the rare exit and entry points used by travellers.
 Border surveillance is the responsibility of the police who are assisted in more inaccessible areas by civil defence personnel (HANSIP).
 The Commander of the NTT Defence Resort (KOREM) informed me that of the NTT based battalion (consisting of about 700 infantry) only a small percentage were located within reach of the border area at Atambua.
 (I heard independently that the number of troops in Atambua was about 100.)
 The KOREM Commander pointed out that the Portuguese guarded the border area more tightly than the Indonesians.
 Incidents were rare and were limited largely to settling disputes such as who owned cattle which wandered over the border.
 There was a good working understanding between the Indonesian and Portuguese security authorities in the border area.
 The recent establishment of a new Indonesian immigration office in Atambua was not so much due to Indonesian concern about dangers of infiltration from Portuguese Timor but intended more to cope with the increase in the number of tourists entering Indonesia by road from Dili.
 It was apparent from the discussions I had that the Indonesians saw the advantages of loose border surveillance as outweighing the disadvantages.

-_ Developments Since the Coup in Portugal_
+ _Developments Since the Coup in Portugal_

   6. There is a heightened interest in developments in Portuguese Timor among educated people in Kupang.
 However, except perhaps in border areas such as the Kabupaten of Belu (the main city in which is Atarnbua), people living in the interior, although aware of the existence of Portuguese Timor, have no real knowledge of or interest in developments there.
   7. Following the coup in Portugal, a delegation from Portuguese Timor, headed by a major, visited Kupang to explain developments to Governor El Tari.
 The delegation mentioned the possibility of an early referendum in Portuguese Timor and requested El Tari to respect this and retain a business as usual approach while Portuguese Timor sorted out its future.
 El Tari reportedly gave this assurance to the delegation.